Twisted M2 brane holography and sphere correlation functions: Protected correlation functions for M2 branes

 We can start from $N$ M2 branes in flat space and apply the deformation.
 The bulk M-theory becomes Costello's 5d holomorphic-topological theory defined on $\bR \times \bC^2$.
 The M2 brane world-volume theory becomes precisely the auxiliary 1d quantum mechanical system discussed above.
 The topological quantum mechanics is coupled in a unique gauge-invariant way to the bulk twisted M-theory \cite{Costello:2016nkh}.
 We naturally deduce that the 1d quantum mechanics should be dual to Costello's theory on whatever 5d background is produced by the M2 branes back-reaction. }

 Our objective is to study the full correlation functions of the system, where the topological direction is compactified to a circle.
 This introduces two new phenomena: \begin{itemize} \item The $N$-dependence of correlation functions is much richer and definitely not polynomial.
 A careful analysis is required to disentangle the systematic large $N$ expansion of the correlation functions. \item The topological quantum mechanics is not an {\it absolute} theory: there is a non-trivial space of solution of OPE Ward identities, analogous to the space of conformal blocks of a two-dimensional chiral algebra.
-The protected sphere correlation functions of the physical theory give a very specific element of this space of solutions.
-Other solutions may or not have a useful physical meaning. \end{itemize}
+The protected sphere correlation functions of the physical theory give a very specific element of this space of solutions. \end{itemize}

 One of the most exciting aspects of twisted holography is the possibility to study in an exactly solvable model aspects of quantum gravity such as sums over semiclassical saddles with different geometry.
 The precise holographic interplay between the space of possible solutions of Ward identities and the sum over geometries is not currently understood.
 At the very least, it should select geometries of the twisted gravity theory which can be extended to geometries for the underlying physical gravity theory.